-We awinle the A estelan and Pru-ian forces were slowly a smalle, on the function, and on the 20th of June the duly at Paul w. k. the communder in chief, established his Leabharater at Coldentz.
-The king of Prussia joined the may on the 20th of July, and on that day the duke of Be an work reductantly resued what he justly termed "that deployable march to, in which he was made to declare. at .
-I other things, his intention to level Paris with the ground, hould the French refuse to submit to the authority of their lovenign.
-Instead of being terror-struck by this many sto, the French were only maddened with rage; they depend and imprisoned their king, and flew to arms for the detents of their territory.
-Crossing the French frontier on the 30th of July, the alined army advanced with a slowness and erromspection strangely inconsistent with the tenour of the manifesto, and with their professed certainty of conquest.
-At last the fortness of Longwy was invested; it capitulated on the 23rd of August; after another unaccountable delay, siege was said to Verdun, which surrendered on the 2nd of Septem-10, and there now remained no fortified place in a state of detence on the read to Paris, nor an army capable of offering even a momentary resistance.
-The French were without a commander, General Lafleyette having been compelled to seek refuge from the violence of his own soldiers within the Austo a lines, and Dumourier, his successor, had only 25,000 the a to oppose to more than four times as many invaders.
-But he out manouvred the duke of Brunswick in the field, and made ham the dupe of secret negotiations, having for there even like object the recognition of the constitutional throne by the French general, and the junction of his army with the inviding force.
-In this way Dumourier gained time to collect considerable reinforcements, and to unite his forces to these of Kollermann from Metz.
-The two armies came within aght of each other at Valmy; the king gave orders for bottle and the Prussians were in the act of advancing against the heights occupied by Kellermann, when the duke suddenly gave orders to halt.
+Meanwhile the Austrian and Prussian forces were slowly assembling on the frontier, and on the 20th of June the duke of Brunswick, the commander-in-chief, established his head-quarters at Coblentz.
+The king of Prussia joined the army on the 25th of July, and on that day the duke of Brunswick reluctantly issued what he justly termed "that deplorable manifesto," in which he was made to declare, among other things, his intention to level Paris with the ground, should the French refuse to submit to the authority of their sovereign.
+Instead of being terror-struck by this manifesto, the French were only maddened with rage; they deposed and imprisoned their king, and flew to arms for the defence of their territory.
+Crossing the French frontier on the 30th of July, the allied army advanced with a slowness and circumspection strangely inconsistent with the tenour of the manifesto, and with their professed certainty of conquest.
+At last the fortress of Longwy was invested; it capitulated on the 23rd of August; after another unaccountable delay, siege was laid to Verdun, which surrendered on the 2nd of September, and there now remained no fortified place in a state of defence on the road to Paris, nor an army capable of offering even a momentary resistance.
+The French were without a commander, General Lafayette having been compelled to seek refuge from the violence of his own soldiers within the Austrian lines; and Dumourier, his successor, had only 25,000 men to oppose to more than four times as many invaders.
+But he out-manœuvred the duke of Brunswick in the field, and made him the dupe of secret negotiations, having for their ostensible object the recognition of the constitutional throne by the French general, and the junction of his army with the invading force.
+In this way Dumourier gained time to collect considerable reinforcements, and to unite his forces to those of Kellermann from Metz.
+The two armies came within sight of each other at Valmy; the king gave orders for battle, and the Prussians were in the act of advancing against the heights occupied by Kellermann, when the duke suddenly gave orders to halt.
 A vigorous cannonade on both sides terminated the affair, and the superb columns of the Prussians were drawn off at night without firing a shot.
 This drawn battle produced upon the invaders the effects of a disastrous defeat; for the French it was the inauguration of that career of victory which carried their armies to Vienna and the Kremlin.
 Negotiations now proceeded with increased spirit; and the result was, that in the end of October the allies evacuated France, abandoning the fortresses they had won, and having lost more than a fourth of their numbers by dysentery and fever, without any considerable fighting.